 We recognise the benefit of the Extended Project in developing independent research and critical thinking skills.
 We would consider this as evidence of motivation to study a specific subject in more depth, and while we do not generally include it as part of our offer conditions, it may be used to further consider an application upon receipt of final examination results.

 Core Maths may be useful for a range of degree subjects where enhanced numerical or statistical skills are beneficial.
-However, Core Maths is not a suitable replacement for A level Mathematics where this is listed as a required subject as part of the typical offer for a course.
+However, Core Maths is not equivalent in size to an A Level and therefore is not a suitable replacement for A level Mathematics where this is listed as a required subject as part of the typical offer for a course.

 Entry requirements for the AQA Baccalaureate are based on the three A levels taken within the overall